The Latest: Trump leaves for Scotland to inaugurate a new golf course in Aberdeenshire

-President Donald Trump will travel to Scotland on Friday as his family's business prepares for the Aug.
+President Donald Trump is traveling to Scotland on Friday as his family's business prepares for the Aug.
 13 opening of a new golf course in Aberdeenshire billed as "the greatest 36 holes in golf."

 While there, Trump will talk trade with British Prime Minister Keir Starmer, a meeting he’s said will take place at “probably one of my properties.”